DM587/dm587.github.io/_exercises/sheet6.md

 ### Task 1

-PageRank is the algorithm that Google originally used to determine the "importance" (or rank) of a web page.
+PageRank is the algorithm that Google, originally, used to determine the "importance" (or rank) of a web page.

 The idea for PageRank is this: Define a Markov chain that describes the behavior of a random web-surfer.
 Consider the stationary distribution of this Markov chain.
 Define the weight of a page to be the probability of that page in the stationary distribution.
 Higher-probability pages are considered better.
-So when the user submits a query consisting of a set of words, present the web pages containing these words, in descending order of probability.
+When the user submits a query consisting of a set of words, present the web pages containing these words, in descending order of probability.